Chemistry courses

 Chemistry examines our world on its most fundamental level—molecules, ions, compounds and elements.
 These are the building blocks of everything around us, from art and technology to our bodies.

 Through Open Universities Australia, you can compare a broad range of online chemistry courses delivered by leading universities.
-Break into the world of chemistry or move your chemistry career forward with these options.
+Break into the world of chemistry or move your chemistry career forward—it's up to you.

-Our friendly team can guide you on the best study choice for your circumstances.
-Whether you need advice on how to fit in study around your existing commitments, course entry requirements or fees, we’re here to help.
+When it comes to comparing chemistry courses, our student advisors can guide you on the best choice for your circumstances.
+Whether you need advice on how to fit study around your existing commitments, course entry requirements or fees, we’re here to help.

 Online chemistry subjects and short courses